YihuiCalm/UART_FPGA/README.md

 # UART_FPGA
-UART implementation using Verilog, based on ARTY-7 35T FPGA.
+UART implementation using Verilog in Vivado, based on ARTY-7 35T FPGA.